Who can register a death

 - if applicable, their marriage or civil partnership certificate

 - birth certificate

-- if applicable any name change documents such as name deed/deed pol
+- if applicable, any name change documents such as change of name deed or deed poll

 Adult Social Care

 If the person who has died had any involvement with Adult Social Care, it is important to inform them of the death as soon as possible.